Flash-X/Flash-X-docs/docs/source/Eos.rst

 Introduction
 ------------

-The unit implements the equation of state needed by the hydrodynamics and nuclear burning solvers.
-The function provides the interface for operating on a one-dimensional vector.
+The ``Eos`` unit implements the equation of state needed by the hydrodynamics and nuclear burning solvers.
+The function ``physics/Eos/Eos`` provides the interface for operating on a one-dimensional vector.
 The same interface can be used for a single cell by reducing the vector size to 1.
 Additionally, this function can be used to find the thermodynamic quantities either from the density, temperature, and composition or from the density, internal energy, and composition.
-For user’s convenience, a wrapper function () is provided, which takes a section of a block and translates it into the data format required by the function, then calls the function.
-Upon return from the function, the wrapper translates the returned data back to the same section of the block.
+For user’s convenience, a wrapper function (``physics/Eos/Eos_wrapped``) is provided, which takes a section of a block and translates it into the data format required by the ``physics/Eos/Eos`` function, then calls the function.
+Upon return from the ``physics/Eos/Eos`` function, the wrapper translates the returned data back to the same section of the block.

-Four implementations of the () unit are available in the current release of : ``Gamma`` which implements a perfect-gas equation of state;
-``Gamma/RHD`` which implements a perfect-gas equation taking relativistic effects into account; which implements a perfect-gas equation of state with multiple fluids, each of which can have its own adiabatic index (:math:`\gamma`); and which uses a fast Helmholtz free-energy table interpolation to handle degenerate/relativistic electrons/positrons and includes radiation pressure and ions (via the perfect gas approximation).
+Four implementations of the (``Eos``) unit are available in the current release of |flashx|: ``Gamma`` which implements a perfect-gas equation of state; ``Gamma/RHD`` which implements a perfect-gas equation taking relativistic effects into account; ``Multigamma`` which implements a perfect-gas equation of state with multiple fluids, each of which can have its own adiabatic index (:math:`\gamma`); and ``Helmholtz`` which uses a fast Helmholtz free-energy table interpolation to handle degenerate/relativistic electrons/positrons and includes radiation pressure and ions (via the perfect gas approximation).

-As described in previous sections, Flash-X evolves the Euler equations for compressible, inviscid flow.
+As described in previous sections, |flashx| evolves the Euler equations for compressible, inviscid flow.
 This system of equations must be closed by an additional equation that provides a relation between the thermodynamic quantities of the gas.
 This relationship is known as the